New York Court Records

 2-point violations: Inadequate brakes (employer's vehicle) and miscellaneous violations

-3-point violations: Failure to yield right-of-way, disobeying traffic signs, improper passing, unsafe lane changes, driving in the wrong direction, driving left of center, fleeing scene of property damage incident, and child safety restraint violation
+3-point violations: Failure to yield right-of-way, disobeying traffic signs, improper passing, unsafe lane changes, driving in the wrong direction, driving left of center, fleeing the scene of a property damage incident, and child safety restraint violations

 4-point violations: Tailgating and inadequate brakes (private vehicle)